Dennis Dreith

 Dennis Dreith (born June 15, 1948 in Glendale, California) is a musician, record producer and a television & motion picture composer, arranger, and conductor.
-He is also known as an influential advocate for performer's rights.
+He is also known as an influential advocate for performers’ rights.

 Life

-Dreith showed a talent for music at an early age.
-He learned to play a variety of keyboard and reed instruments while still in his teens.
+Dreith showed a talent for music at an early age and learned to play a variety of keyboard and reed instruments while still in his teens.
 While in college, Dreith played woodwinds and toured with Paul Revere & the Raiders and The Beach Boys.
 He later toured with the Osmond Brothers and recorded with many artists including Leon Russell, Giorgio Moroder, Mama's Pride and Firefall, often as a musician as well as an arranger and conductor.
 He recorded on The Beach Boys “15 Big Ones” for which he was awarded an RIAA Gold Record.